 Science of coffee

 Let’s jump straight into the science behind this game-changing fact.
 Cortisol is a hormone that is naturally occurring in our bodies and rises when we are stressed.
 It affects our metabolism rates, blood pressure, memory, and controls our blood sugars.
 This important hormone peaks and dips throughout the day, depending on where we are in our circadian cycle and what we’ve eaten.
 One of the times it naturally peaks is as soon as we wake up in the morning.
 High levels of cortisol make us feel awake and alert, while lower levels of cortisol make us feel sleepy – sounds familiar, right?
 Cortisol is basically our body’s very own ‘homemade coffee’ hormone.

 You are more likely to get the jitters when you drink coffee during one of your cortisol peaks.
 This is because your body does not need the caffeine you’re putting into it, and tries to process it as stress instead.
 This can be seen outwardly as the jitters or shakes, elevated heart rate, and that feeling of stress or anxiety.
 Having a coffee when you’re full of cortisol would be like filling up a car with gas that already has a full tank- pretty pointless.

 Not with breakfast

 It’s also not advised to drink coffee when having breakfast due to its effect on iron in our blood.
-A lot of our favorite breakfast foods, including cereals, tofu, and whole-grain breads, have a high level of iron in them.
+A lot of our favorite breakfast foods, including cereals, tofu, and whole-grain bread, have a high level of iron in them.
 When you have a coffee with your breakfast, the polyphenols in the coffee attach themselves to the iron in your food, preventing the iron from being absorbed and doing its job properly.
 So it might be best to wait a few hours until you’re placing your order at Coffee Bean and Tea Leaf.